LoganBolton/hello-py/README.md

 ## Example Failure cases

-A frequent mistake that occures is that the model will forget to include information.
+A frequent mistake that occurs is that the model will forget to include information.
 For example in this row, the model forgot to include the email from the original data.
 ```
 Original: CALEB FLORES,905-874-2142,cflores94@hotmail.net,"78 Elm Parkway -- Franklin -- Massachusetts -- 44195"
 Expected: Caleb,Flores,905-874-2142,cflores94@hotmail.net,78 Elm Parkway,Franklin,Massachusetts,44195